srg-imperial/GrayC/ISSTA-2023-AE/fuzzer/README.md

 ```
 ./install-fuzzers-cons.sh <base-folder> <temp-folder-with-llvm-12> <GrayC-AE-folder> <number-of-copies>
 ```
-The two wrapper scripts contains three other scripts.
+The two wrapper scripts contain three other scripts.
 We describe them below.

 Note: it is enough to run the two scripts above to have GrayC installed in your system.

 ### 3.2 Additional Details
-We disccus under the hood of install-fuzzers-grayc and install-fuzzers-cons.sh scipts.
-These contain two stages: pre-processing and installaton
+We discuss under the hood of install-fuzzers-grayc and install-fuzzers-cons.sh scripts for pre-processing and installation of GrayC.

 #### 3.2.1 Pre-processing
 Run first this script:
 ```
 ./2-prepare-env.sh <base-folder> <temp-folder-with-llvm-12> <copy-number>
 ```
 We use copy-number '1' unless we want to run the fuzzer in parallel with several copies.
-For this AE, please always use 1.
 For example:
 ```
 ./2-prepare-env.sh /home/user42/ /home/user42/.sources_12VL.Z5NTi89.tmp 1
 ```